srnatkins/ObserverDesignSimulations/ExtraSimulationFixed/Readme.txt

              The later case has mustar computed based upon Eqn (10)

 getMS.m      Function isn't used but would related to computations for what would be needed in Assumption 5.1/Theorem 5.2.
 This is more so important with regard to Problems of the form Eqn.
 (29)

+main.m       Script file that has the input settings as described at the top of the Readme file and calls the function handles above to generate an estimator x_u and \epsilon_u via Eqn (13) (note this is the same as equation 12 since \delta_a,\delta_b, gamma_{a1} are set to 0).
+             File prints values of \epsilon_u (which is labled as epscheck) and plots xu which is compared to the true solution x to demonstrate fixed time estimation.